Callus (Hard Skin)

-What are they and what are the symptoms?
+What is it and what are the symptoms?

-Calluses are areas of hard, thickened skin that develop when the skin is exposed to excessive pressure and/or friction.
-They commonly occur on the feet (around the heel area or over the ball of the foot) and can cause pain and discomfort when walking.
-They may be yellowish in colour.
+A callus is an area of hard, thickened skin that develop when the skin is exposed to excessive pressure and/or friction.
+It can cause pain and discomfort when walking and may be yellowish in colour.

 Excessive pressure on bony areas of the foot, badly fitting shoes and lots of walking or running are all potential causes.

 Sheridan Foot Health will undertake a full foot health assessment and a treatment plan will be devised to suit your individual needs and requirements.